high-octane-dev/high-octane-dev.github.io/docs/games/cars-2/file-formats.md

 Groups of compiled HLSL (High-Level Shader Language) shaders, stored inside Tupperware files.
 Use `matryoshka` to decode them into standard JSON or YAML.

 ## swf

 Standard Shockwave Flash files.
 Used by the game's Autodesk Scaleform-backed UI system.

+## anno
+Modified version of an Annosoft Lipsync Tool output file.
+Contains phonemes alongside timestamps that the game uses to lipsync characters mouths to audio.